jimweirich/rspec-given/README.md

 ... specified.
 After the preconditions in the given section are met, the when code block is run.

-There should not be more than one _When_ clause for a given direct context.
-However, a _When_ in an outer context shoud be treated as a _Given_ in an inner context.
+In general there should not be more than one _When_ clause for a given direct context.
+However, a _When_ in an outer context will be run after all the _Givens_ but before the inner _When_.
+You can think of an outer _When_ as setting up additional given state for the inner _When_.

 E.g.

 ```ruby
     context "outer context" do